 It is estimated that 3 out of every 4 smokers want to quit but the question is, just how strong is that want?
 One of the first things I do when someone calls me for help with quitting is to make sure that they really do want to stop.
 There is a big difference between knowing you should stop and wanting to stop.
 Even though someone may think it will be hard for them to do so, as long as they truly want to stop, then I can help.

-And while right desire to stop has to come from within to succeed with hypnosis, we can of course boost increase that desire too and this is one of the key elements of the first session with me to ready you to quit.
+And while right desire to stop has to come from within to succeed with hypnosis, we can of course look to boost that desire too and this is one of the key elements of the first session which helps ready you to quit.

 There are of course methods other than hypnotherapy that people can use to quit such as cold turkey, nicotine patches, acupuncture and drugs such as Zyban.
-Most of the people I help to quit smoking have already tried at least one of these methods before looking into hypnotherapy.
-Please click here for my Top Ten Ways To Help Yourself Stop Smoking.
+The NHS UK Stop Smoking service is a useful source of advice and options to consider.
+However, most of the people I help to quit smoking have already tried at least one and often several of these methods before considering hypnotherapy.

 And if you have already tried stopping, found it hard and started smoking again, sometimes after months without a cigarette, then your experience is not unusual.
 Your experience of trying and failing to stop may even lead you to believe that you are forever destined to be a smoker and can’t do it …..or maybe you concluded that the time was wrong and you need to pick a better time next time…… but somehow that next time is a long time coming around.
 Hopefully, that time has come for you now.

 Whatever method was used it is worth remembering just how many people have given up smoking.
 In 1972 just under half of adults in the UK were smokers.
 By 1990 this had fallen to just under a third.
 At present, about a sixth of UK adults are smokers and the numbers are dropping all the time.
 Yet all the millions of people around the world who stop smoking every year are not in anyway special or more able than you.
 You are just as capable as they are of stopping.
-Hypnotherapy just gives you the opportunity to discover this for yourself and enjoy being a non-smoker for the rest of your life.
+Hypnotherapy just gives you the opportunity to discover this for yourself and enjoy being a non-smoker.